 Albert Whitted Airport is a controlled airfield and its tower is opened from 7 am - 9 pm daily.
 The tower's staffing is provided through the FAA's Federal Contract Tower ("FCT") Program.
 In the summer of 2011 the City completed construction of a new tower.
 The facility was approved for operation by the FAA and placed into service on September 28, 2011.
 The new tower replaced the existing FAA-owned facility which had well out-lived its life cycle.
 In FY14 the Airport was ranked the 29th busiest airport in the FCT program and the 150th busiest for all controlled airports (there are currently 516 controlled airports in the United States with 252 of them that participate in the FCT program).

 The City recently completed improvements to the airfield including the construction of a new parallel taxiway (Taxiway "D") on the north side of Runway 7-25 and an expansion of the terminal ramp both of which was completed in 2011.
 In 2013, the City completed the re-construction of Taxiway A-1 which included the addition of an aircraft run-up area, compass rose and adjacent aircraft parking ramp with thirty (30) aircraft parking spots.
 The next major airfield project planned for the airport is the rehabilitation of Runway 7/25.
-Depending on funding availability, design for this project is anticipated to start in 2014.
+Construction should start in the Fall of 2015.

 The City also has new airport facilities that will be coming on line within the next few years.
-The City has commenced the design process for a new hangar to be located next to the Galbraith Terminal building.
+The City has completed the design for a new hangar to be located next to the Galbraith Terminal building.
 The ±7,300 sq/ft hangar will be used to house based and transient aircraft.
 The exterior of the new hangar will be designed to complement the adjacent Galbraith Terminal.
-Construction should start in late 2014.
-Finally, the City has plans to add more large hangars on the south side of the airport with design anticipated to start in late 2014.
+Construction should start in 2015.
+Finally, the City has commenced with the planning/design to construct new hangars on the south side of the airport.

 Commercial Airline Service